guan-jing-ren/native-2-web/README.md

 ---
 Unfortunately build system organization and documentation for the internals is scant at the moment.

 A side aim of this project is to keep it so small, that all the header files you see are the only ones you need.
-The library will continue to be designed as a toolkit and hopefully work contract frameworkitis.
+The library will continue to be designed as a toolkit and hopefully won't contract frameworkitis.

 Pre-requisites
 ---